gabrielelanaro/gabrielelanaro.github.io/blog/_posts/2020-05-05-flashcard-and-memory.md

 - we test at later time if the subject was able to recall a card
 - we repeat the same process with other cards to determined how long does the subject takes to forget a card.

 This is however not how a flashcard app works.
 Ideally we would like the user to input a bunch of cards of variable difficulty, and start learning right away without having to do any calibration or experiments.
-Besides, if the user input their own cards of varying difficulty we won't have a realiable estimate of **S** anyway!
+Besides, if the user input their own cards of varying difficulty we won't have a reliable estimate of **S** anyway!

-We would like the flashcard app to have a loop like the following one:
+We would like the flashcard app to have a loop as follows:

 - We have `RepetitionSystem` which chooses which card we should show the user
 - We show the card to the user and collect feedback (wether the user recalled the item correctly or not)